azraelxyz/pddf/README.md

 poor man's duplicate data finder

-Given a path, this problem will output a csv or txt file describe the duplicated files.
+Given a path, this program will output a csv or txt file describe the duplicated files.

 Platform: Windows, Linux, Mac OS